| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 2. Rain Damaged Portland Cement Concrete

 When rain damage occurs, removal and replacement may be required by the project engineer in accordance with Specification 2301.03, K,4.
 However, damage must be determined to be severe enough to warrant such action.
-Contact the District Construction Engineer and the Office of Construction and Materials for assistance, if needed.
+Contact the District Construction Engineer and the Construction and Materials Bureau for assistance, if needed.

 If work is allowed to remain, Specification 1109.03 C requires the project engineer to determine "... a modification of the contract unit price."
 The following CASES shall be used for determining rain damage price adjustments.
 NOTE: Price adjustments are applied to an entire area encompassing the damage.
 (This means full width placed when damage occurred, beginning at the first transverse joint before any damage and ending at the first transverse joint after damage.)